 - Understand that you can forgive someone without wanting to reconnect and rebuild a relationship with them.
 Forgiveness is nothing more than adjusting your boundaries in light of accepting how someone has unfolded.

-- Fall in love with what is consistently in your atmosphere.
-It’s so.much.hotter than pinning over potential.
+- Fall in love with who someone is NOW.
+It’s so.much.hotter than pining over potential.

 - Know your worth.
 Don’t ever look for others to see in you what you can’t see in yourself.
 You will lose every time.